7 Free Tools That Will Help You Level Up Your UX Design Skills

 Learn UX is geared for both potential and established UX designers with courses on tools and techniques across UX disciplines.
 They offer hundreds of hours of free content.
 There’s a wide assortment covering UX basics, design thinking and workflow, UI design, and prototyping.

 LinkedIn has plenty of tools to help you grow in your career!
-Through its LinkedIn Learning program, LinkedIn offers more than thousands of UX design courses that cover the basics as well as more advanced specialities.
+Through its LinkedIn Learning program, LinkedIn offers more than thousands of UX design courses that cover the basics as well as more advanced specialties.
 Though the courses carry a fee, LinkedIn offers a one-month trial of LinkedIn Learning that gives you free access to the courses.

 The number of options can be overwhelming, so unless you know precisely which skills you want to develop, we suggest you dive in with broad beginner topics like Getting Started in User Experience.